isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-reproc-retrans/c-reproc-retrans.md

 ---
 description: Information about dataset reprocessing and retransformation and how to prepare for either.
-seo-description: Information about dataset reprocessing and retransformation and how to prepare for either.
-seo-title: Reprocessing and Retransformation
 solution: Analytics
 title: Reprocessing and Retransformation
 topic: Data workbench